SebastianAchilles/sound-of-sorting/README.md

 ## Contribute more sorting algorithms

 You are welcome to add further sorting algorithms!
-The program is designed to add sorting algorithms in a modular way.
+Obvious choices would be heap sort (hard) and radix sort (easy).
+The program is designed to be extended it with new sorting algorithms in a modular way.
 Use one of the existing algorithms as a template (preferrably one of the simple ones like `sorts/insertion_sort.hpp`).
 Each algorithm defines its own namespace through which it exposes its `sort` function.
 Two iterators marking the begin and end of the sequence to be sorted